 Ladakh is known for its mountain passes and clear sky, however extreme weather conditions make remote villages inaccessible for three to four months of the year.
-One such village is Udmaroo, which is situated on the bank of River Shayok in Nubra Valley of Leh District, about 150 km from the town of Leh30.
+One such village is Udmaroo, which is situated on the bank of River Shayok in Nubra Valley of Leh District, about 150 km from the town of Leh.

 The village has 90 households and a total population of about 540.
-Limited reliable electricity supply had adequately had reached this village via state agencies, creating a major dependence on fossil fuels.
-The use of fossil fuels polluted the atmosphere and endangered health of people and the fragile ecosystem of this region.
+Neither clean energy sources (e.g., electricity) nor natural had adequately reached this village via state agencies, creating a major dependence on fossil fuels.
+These polluted the atmosphere and endangered health of people and the fragile ecosystem of this region.